Key takeaways

 5. Side letters

 Side letters record a separate understanding between two parties that exists alongside the main contract.
-They are used to outline confidential terms, special bonuses, or exceptions that are not included in the primary document.
+They're used to outline confidential terms, special bonuses, or exceptions not included in the primary document.
+Side letters are frequently seen in mergers and acquisition contracts, executive employment, and licensing arrangements.

-How to Draft a Supplement Agreement
+How to Draft a Supplemental Agreement

-Updating a contract shouldn’t mean rewriting it from scratch.
+Updating a contract shouldn't mean rewriting it from scratch.
 If the core terms still work, a supplemental agreement lets you document changes without undoing everything that came before.
+But for it to hold up legally, it needs to follow a clear process.

 1. Start with the original contract

 Thoroughly review the existing agreement to understand which clauses remain effective and which need adjustments.
+If you're modifying terms due to shifting regulatory requirements — a common trigger in healthcare and financial services — start here.
+Understand each element to avoid later disputes.

 2. List the intended changes